Same-sex marriage in Pennsylvania: Statutes

-Attempts at constitutional ban
+Attempts to pass constitutional ban

-In Pennsylvania, a constitutional amendment requires approval by both chambers of the General Assembly in two successive two-year sessions by majority vote before going to voters in a referendum.
+In Pennsylvania, a constitutional amendment requires approval by both chambers of the General Assembly in two successive two-year sessions before going to voters in a referendum.
 In 2006, five state representatives, with Representative Scott W. Boyd as a main sponsor, introduced House Bill 2381, proposing an amendment to the Constitution of Pennsylvania defining marriage as "the union of one man and one woman".
 The bill had 87 cosponsors and was approved on June 6, 2006 on a vote of 136–61.
 The Senate approved the bill 38–12 on June 21, 2006.
 It was referred to the Rules Committee in the House of Representatives on June 22, 2006, where no action was taken.
 In 2008, a similar bill with Senator Mike Brubaker as its main sponsor, Senate Bill 1250, was approved by the Senate Judiciary Committee.
 It would have banned same-sex marriage and its "functional equivalent".
 This language led to debate on whether the bill would not only ban same-sex marriage and civil unions, but also prevent hospital visitation, employer health care benefits and recognition of a will for same-sex couples.
 The bill was laid on the table on May 6, 2008 because the House of Representatives would not allow it to be considered by the State Government Committee in a timely manner.
 Senator Brubaker requested the bill be laid aside.
 The Senate agreed to the motion by a voice vote.

-In 2010, Senator John Eichelberger introduced Senate Bill 707 to ban same-sex marriages in the State Constitution.
+In 2010, Senator John Eichelberger introduced new legislation, Senate Bill 707, to ban same-sex marriages in the State Constitution.
 This proposed amendment failed in the Judiciary Committee, when all 5 Democrats and 3 Republicans voted to table the amendment against the opposition of 6 Republicans.
 On May 3, 2011, Representative Daryl Metcalfe introduced House Bill 1434 with 36 cosponsors.
 It was referred to the State Government Committee.
-The bill would have constitutionally banned same-sex marriage and any substantial equivalent.
+The bill would have constitutionally banned same-sex marriage and any "substantial equivalent".
 On March 13, 2012, opponents of the bill claimed victory when Metcalfe delayed a committee vote on the legislation.
 Metcalfe reintroduced the bill with 27 cosponsors on May 7, 2013, the lowest number of cosponsors the bill had had when introduced.
 The measure was unsuccessful and died at the end of the legislative session.